chulander/chutils/README.md

 # chutils
 Ever find yourself feeling repetitive, a bit of the coding déjà blues?
-While your mind may be momentarily suffering from a relapse, your fingers don't have to with these utility function designed to win back some "me".
+While your mind may be momentarily suffering from a relapse, your fingers don't have to with these utility function designed to win back some "me" time.

 ### Version
-0.0.1
+0.0.2

 ### Utilties
 1. freeAssign: worry-free nested property assignment